<< Yesterday | This Day in Baseball History |

 2006 | Jay Gibbons (.277, 26, 79) and the Orioles agree to a $21.1 million, four-year deal.
 The 28-year-old outfielder, who is getting married this weekend, could have taken his chances on the free-agent market next season. |

-2007 | Cliff Floyd, coming off an injured Achilles tendon, signs a very flexible deal with the Cubs, beginning with a one-year guaranteed contract for $3 million to one, which could be worth as much as $17.5 million over two years.
+2007 | Coming off an injured Achilles tendon, Cliff Floyd signs a flexible deal with the Cubs, beginning with a one-year guaranteed contract for $3 million, increasing to as much as $17.5 million over two years.
 The Chicago native will platoon with Matt Murton, giving the Northsiders left-handed power off the bench. |

 2008 | The Braves, avoiding arbitration, sign Rafael Soriano (3-3, 3.00) to a two-year deal worth $9 million.
 Atlanta plans to use the 29-year-old right-handed reliever, who recorded nine saves last year, as the team's closer this season. |